 “Vote Her In is an inspiring, savvy and persuasive take on why America needs more female leadership now.
 Rebecca offers not just the analysis, but the practical steps every woman and man can take to help get women into the C-suite and the Oval Office.”

-Jessica Yellin, author of Savage News and former CNN White House correspondent
+Jessica Yellin, author of Savage News ,former CNN White House correspondent

 “Vote Her In is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied.
 Rebecca mobilizes resources old and new—to create a substantive and appealing guide for this last push.
 We can do it.